-Physiotherapists can use a range of techniques, tailored to your needs.
-These may include movement and exercise; manipulation and massage; and taping to support the weaker muscles.
 Physiotherapists can also provide advice on manual handling and techniques on how to avoid falls or rise up from a chair.

 It all depends upon the reason why you need physiotherapy.
 Generally a physiotherapist will take a history of your medical condition and how this affects you physically in your day-to-day life.
 They will assess how you move, any balance problems, weakness or stiffness in muscles or how you transfer on and off various items of furniture.